 25. Make sure Bankruptcy is reporting correctly.

-Accounts included in bankruptcy should NOT be reporting as:
+Accounts included in the bankruptcy should NOT be reported as:

 - currently owed or active

 - given new account numbers or a new type of debt (that would be debt re-aging)

 Call the credit bureau police!